jmercat/starter-academic/content/post/NonePost/index.md

 ---
-title: There are no posts yet.
+title: There is no post yet.

 # Summary for listings and search engines
 summary: No summary for no post.